Dunwoody DUI Lawyer - Dunwoody DUI Attorney

-This administrative license suspension goes into effect 30 days after the arrest, but may be appealed within thirty business days of your arrest.
+This administrative license suspension goes into effect 30 days after the arrest, but may be appealed within thirty calendar days of your arrest.
 If timely appealed, the suspension will be stayed and an administrative hearing will be scheduled.
 This hearing is held at 230 Peachtree Street in Atlanta every month.
 Judge Walker-Russell presides over DeKalb County administrative license suspension hearings.

 The hearing is limited in scope and only covers the following issues:

 - Whether the officer had reasonable grounds to believe the person was operating or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for DUI; or